mdcourse/mdcourse.github.io/CONTRIBUTING.md

 Only PRs that pass all tests will be merged into the main branch.
 Please ensure that your code passes all existing tests from the *tests/* folder.

+The [tests/](tests/) folder contains a series of tests for the Python code written in the documentation.
+In short,  the Python code is extracted from the documentation.
+Only the Python script written in between labels similar to *label:: start_myfile_class* will be converted to the code.
+This is used to ensuring that the code from the documentation is always valid as well as up to date.

 ### 6. Code Review
 Your PR will undergo a code review.
 Feedback will be provided, and some revisions may be requested.
 Once all issues are addressed and all tests pass, your PR will